 Musings (more like rambling thoughts) of a Cardiff based lawyer obsessed with food and wine

-With the blog I am trying not just to look at new places (good and sometimes not so good), but also different stuff about place I have blogged about already.
+With the blog I am trying not just to look at new places (good and sometimes not so good), but also different stuff about places I have blogged about already.
 Whilst it is good to put up posts on all the new places opening up, in reality existing places are evolving and innovating all the time.
 As such they seem to me to be worth further posts rather than operating on a love em and leave em, for the next shiny new place, basis.

 I blogged about Blue Honey Night Cafe a number of years ago and it is nice to see (with all the closures, I am having to continually update the blog to cover these) it is still going (seemingly) strong (it was certainly gratifyingly busy on the date of my most recent visit), with an expansion (in addition to retaining the Night Cafe) into the old Milgi unit on City Road.